-Pilates and yoga are often mentioned in the same breath — and for good reason.
-But what is the difference between pilates vs yoga?
-Not only are both practices considered forms of mind-body exercise, but they are also both helpful for stress management, physical fitness, breath control, and improved focus.
+Pilates and yoga are often mentioned in the same breath, but what is the difference between them?
+Both practices are considered forms of mind-body exercise, but they are also both helpful for stress management, mental health, physical health, breath control, and improved focus.

 Pilates is both an aerobic and a non-aerobic practice.
-What’s consistent is the focus on the core, which is required for most all of the movements.
+What’s consistent is the focus on the core muscles, which are required for almost all of the movements.
 Additionally, each technical exercise has a specific breathing technique and rhythmic pattern that is followed.
-Correct form is crucial when it comes to practicing pilates.
+Correct form is crucial when it comes to practicing Pilates.

-Although you can take a variety of pilates classes, there are not different “types” of pilates (as is that case with yoga).
-Instead, most classes are divided according to the core goal (flexibility, strength-training, better posture, stress-reduction, etc.) or according to experience level (beginner, intermediate, advanced, etc.).
+There are a variety of Pilates classes, but there are no different “types” of Pilates (as is the case with yoga).
+Instead, most classes are divided according to the core goal (flexibility, strength-training, better posture, stress-reduction, improved balance, etc.) or according to experience level (beginner, intermediate, advanced, etc.).

 Pilates focuses on and offers numerous benefits, including:

 Yoga is an ancient holistic practice, which began in India.
 The practice involves moving the body physically, focusing the mind mentally, and tapping into a spiritual mindfulness practice in the process.
 The ultimate goal of yoga is to connect the mind and body.
 However, a range of wonderful benefits can be gained from the practice, including:

 Improved heart health